Mattia9918/OfficeQueueManagement/Retrospective/Retrospective-Template.md

 - One thing you are proud of as a Team!!
+  - We discussed the organizational problems from the start, in a constructive way

-  We get along and we laugh a lot!
+  - We get along and we laugh a lot!